The Vermont Statutes Online

 (a) As used in this chapter:

-(2) “Archives” or “archival records” means public records which have continuing legal, administrative, or historic value.
+(2) “Archives” or “archival records” means public records that have continuing legal, administrative, or informational value.

 (3) “Appraisal” means the identification, classification, and analysis of all public records, regardless of physical form or characteristics, to determine their value and ultimate disposition, based upon their legal, administrative, or informational value.

-(b) There is created within the Office of the Secretary of State the Vermont State Archives and Records Administration which is charged with administering and implementing a records management program for State government in accordance with professional records and information management practices and principles which shall be styled "the State Archives and Records Administration Program."
+(b) There is created within the Office of the Secretary of State the Vermont State Archives and Records Administration, which is charged with administering a Statewide Records and Information Management Program for all public agencies in accordance with generally accepted record-keeping principles and industry standards and best practices.

-(d) The Secretary may appoint an advisory committee to provide assistance and support for the State Archives and Records Administration Program.
+(d) The State Archivist may appoint an advisory committee to provide assistance and support for the State Archives and Records Administration.

 (e) The Secretary may adopt rules consistent with this section.

-(f) There shall be a Director of the Vermont State Archives and Records Administration who shall have the title of “State Archivist," and who shall be qualified by education and professional experience to perform the duties of the position, and who shall simultaneously serve as Chief Records Officer.
-The State Archivist shall be a classified position within the Office of Secretary of State.
+(f) There shall be the Director of the Vermont State Archives and Records Administration who shall have the title of “State Archivist,” who shall be qualified by education and professional experience to perform the duties of the position, and who shall simultaneously serve as Chief Records Officer.
+The State Archivist shall be a classified position within the Office of the Secretary of State.

-(g) In fulfilling the duties of the State Archives and Records Administration Program, the State Archivist shall:
+(g) In fulfilling the duties as Director of the Vermont State Archives and Records Administration, the State Archivist shall:

-(10) receive grants, gifts, aid, or assistance, of any kind, from any source, public or private, for the purpose of managing or publishing public records; and
+(4) receive grants, gifts, aid, or assistance, of any kind, from any source, public or private, for the purpose of managing, preserving, or promoting public records; and